Written by the Dental Fear Central Web Team

 There should be no pain once the tooth is properly numb – only vibration and light pressure.
 But once you have been conditioned to associate the sound of the handpiece with pain, it can be difficult to unlearn this association.

-Few people enjoy the sound of the handpiece, even if they haven’t had bad experiences in the past.
-Thankfully, dental equipment is getting quieter, but there is still quite a bit of noise involved.
-Electric handpieces are quieter than traditional handpieces and are becoming more commonplace.
-But also, the traditional air-driven models have become less noisy over the years.
+Few people truly enjoy the sound of the handpiece, even if they haven’t had bad experiences in the past.
+There is still a fair bit of noise involved.

 There are many ways of dealing with a fear of the drill – choose the tip(s) which you feel might work best for you.
 Some are based on distraction, others are based on exposure (of course, you can use a mixture of both).